Tab-e-n/Tab-e-n/README.md

 ### Hiya!

-I am a game developer who makes short, gameplay-focused games.
+I am a game developer who makes somewhat short, gameplay-focused games.
 Here on Github you can find the source codes of some of my games, where i felt showing it was warranted.